-Ever since graduating in the top 3% of her law school class, Las Vegas Defense Group attorney Amber Fuhriman has devoted her career to fighting criminal charges in Nevada, especially for foreign defendants.
+Ever since graduating in the top 3% of her law school class, Las Vegas Defense Group immigration and criminal defense attorney Amber Fuhriman has devoted the bulk of her career to foreign clients.
 She is the rare lawyer who understands the complex interplay between immigration and criminal law, and she knows how to defend her alien clients in a way that maximizes their chances of staying in the U.S.

 As a criminal defense attorney, Amber is experienced in defending against a wide array of criminal offenses ranging from DUI and battery domestic violence to robbery and possession of child pornography.
 As an immigration attorney, she has succeeded in safeguarding her clients' status, allowing them to remain in the U.S. She has also proven herself as an appellate attorney, having twice represented clients in the Ninth Circuit Court of Appeals in San Francisco.
 Additionally, she scored victories on appeal to the Board of Immigration Appeals.

 Amber earned her juris doctor with Magna Cum Laude honors from Lansing, Michigan's Thomas M. Cooley Law School in 2013.
 While a student, she won two certificate of merit awards for highest grades in professional responsibility and death penalty law.
 She was also an accomplished member of Cooley's Moot Court and Mock Trial teams, which foreshadowed her current command of courtroom advocacy.